Home > Learn To Pole Dance

 Online lessons are convenient, private, affordable, and you can work at your own pace, reviewing as often as you like without having to pay extra.

-But be careful...you don't want to watch just any old videos if your goal is to learn safely and correctly.
+But be careful...you can't expect to sit down and watch a bunch of random YouTube videos if your goal is to learn safely and correctly.

-Video clips are great fun to watch, but they're usually just for show.
-They rarely offer complete or proper instruction.
+There's no doubt that YouTube videos are great fun to watch, but they're usually just for show.
+They rarely offer complete or proper instruction, and even those that do are often meant as promotional videos for a specific studio.

 Group classes are one of the most popular ways to learn to pole dance, for a whole lot of reasons.
 For starters, these lessons are much less expensive than private training sessions.

-Here's where you can learn more about group pole dancing classes, including pros and cons, questions to ask, and how to find studios or teachers near you.
+You may also want to check out the group pole dancing page, where you'll find lots of info including pros and cons of group classes, questions to ask before you sign up, and how to find studios or teachers near you.

 Manuals, books and e-books have many of the same advantages as learning from DVDs and videos (see below), but they also have a couple of unique benefits.